 \subsection{Pseudonymity}

-While some cryptocurrencies (e.g., Zcash~\citep{hopwood2016zcash}) in principle achieve full anonymity, blockchains are more often pseudonymous \citep{10.1145/2976749.2978362, bartoletti2019dissectingponzischemesethereum}.
-Bitcoin and Ethereum assets, for example, are tied to pseudonymous, public key-derived addresses rather than real identities \citep{nakamoto2008bitcoin, bitcoinmagazine2020anonymous, leuprecht2023virtual}.
-This can make tracing cryptocurrency transactions and smart contracts back to individuals (as well as their collaborators) difficult.
-This fact has ``significantly complicate[d]'' government attempts to follow cryptocurrency transaction trails during criminal investigations~\citep{viswanatha2013us} and helps explain why cryptocurrency has served as a vehicle for various forms of crime~\citep{viswanatha2013us, leuprecht2023virtual}.
-Pseudonymity can be undone during the same on- or off-ramping processes discussed in Section \ref{ssec:sovereign} \citep{greenberg2022bitcoin, bitcoinorg2025privacy, chadhokar2025buycrypto} or when using exchanges that honor government requests for information about customers \citep{greenberg2022bitcoin}.
-But blockchain users (including CAIA) can use the techniques discussed in Section~\ref{ssec:sovereign} to preserve pseudonymity.
+While some blockchains \citep{hopwood2016zcash} in principle achieve full anonymity, most are pseudonymous \citep{10.1145/2976749.2978362, bartoletti2019dissectingponzischemesethereum}.
+Bitcoin and Ethereum assets, for example, are tied to pseudonymous, public key-derived addresses rather than real identities \citep{nakamoto2008bitcoin, leuprecht2023virtual}.
+This can make tracing cryptocurrency transactions and SCs back to individuals (as well as their collaborators) in order to put a stop to them difficult.
+This fact has ``significantly complicate[d]'' efforts to follow cryptocurrency transaction trails in criminal investigations~\citep{viswanatha2013us} and helps explain why cryptocurrency is a popular vehicle for crime ~\citep{viswanatha2013us, leuprecht2023virtual}.
+While pseudonymity can be undone during on- or off-ramping \citep{greenberg2022bitcoin, bitcoinorg2025privacy, chadhokar2025buycrypto} or when using exchanges that honor government requests for information about customers \citep{greenberg2022bitcoin}, blockchain users (including CAIA) can use the techniques discussed in Sec.~\ref{ssec:sovereign} to preserve it.
 Additionally, the growing popularity of stablecoins may limit the need to use centralized exchanges as off-ramps at all.
-Stablecoins themselves are serving increasingly to replace fiat currency in transactions.
-It is estimated that more than 4\% of annual GDP in Turkey is transacted using stablecoins today, for instance \citep{economist2025stablecoins}.
-And while stablecoin smart contracts enable blacklisting and freezing or confiscation of funds (see, e.g., \citep{circle2023stablecoin}), stablecoins are an increasingly effective vehicle for money-laundering \citep{economist2025tether}.
+Stablecoins themselves are increasingly replacing fiat currency in transactions \citep{economist2025stablecoins}.
+And while stablecoin SCs enable deny-listing and freezing or confiscation of funds (see, e.g., \citep{circle2023stablecoin}), stablecoins are an increasingly effective vehicle for money-laundering \citep{economist2025tether}.
 This fact testifies to challenges in vetting their use and to their potential to fuel harmful CAIA activity.

-More broadly, psuedonymity may make it hard to tell when blockchain activities that are harmful (or are stepping stones towards something harmful) are CAIA activity as opposed to human activity.
-This could mean that some types of AI harm become, on the whole, hard to detect or monitor.
+Importantly, on top of making harmful activity by CAIA hard to trace and stop, psuedonymity may make it hard to tell when blockchain activities that are harmful (or are stepping stones towards something harmful) are CAIA activity as opposed to human activity.
+This could mean that some types of CAIA harm become, on the whole, hard to distinguish and monitor.
 As the saying goes, ``on the blockchain, no one knows you’re a refrigerator'' \citep{Shin2016}.